SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DomHelper_class.md

 #### Sorting

-It is also possible to sort your results based on a specific field of a DOM instance, both core fields and `FieldValues`.
-This sorting is done in the database and should be performant.
-This can be done by calling the `OrderBy` or `OrderByDescending` methods on a filter.
+It is also possible to sort your results based on a specific field of a DOM instance (both core fields and `FieldValues`).
+This sorting is done in the database, which should result in good performance.
+To apply this sorting, call the `OrderBy` or `OrderByDescending` methods on a filter.
 This will return a query object that can be passed to the read method of the helper.

 **Examples:**